-Why digital assets shouldn’t be ignored when making a willAuthor: jlbworks Oct 22, 2019
+Why digital assets shouldn’t be ignored when making a willAuthor: Fidelis Law PLLC Oct 22, 2019

 This article looks at the risks of not having a digital estate plan and how to go about making one or meet with an Estate Planning or Will Attorney.

 Making a will is one of the most effective ways of preparing for the future and giving loved ones greater peace of mind.
 However, when making a will many people overlook the importance of digital assets, such as online financial accounts and even social media accounts.
 Because an increasing share of peoples’ emotional, social, and financial lives are now online, ensuring that instructions are in place to take care of digital assets after one passes on has become extremely important.
 Below is a look at what the dangers of not having a digital estate plan are and how people can go about preparing one.